What are professional and academic presentations?

 Which skills create successful presentations?

-As will be explained in more detail in Lesson 2, there are a number of key skills that presenters should master if they wish to present confidently and clearly.
+As will be explained in more detail in Chapter 2, there are a number of key skills that presenters should master if they wish to present confidently and clearly.
 Whether it’s paying attention to the development of research skills, the careful use of body language and gesture or the inclusion of visual aids, the key elements of a presentation normally fall into five categories: content, display, organisation, language and delivery.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.